liangwuweb/rag/labs.md

 code ../data/kb.txt
 ```

-10. Now update the python file to pass the context from the file.
+10. Now update the python program to pass the context from the data file.
 Switch back to the *lab1.py* file.
 First, after the imports, add the code below to read in the data file.

 ```
 # Read the text from the file